Family plumbing supply business evolved to high design

-NEW YORK What better business pursuit for the daughter of a plumbing equipment supplier than bathroom design?
+NEW YORK (Reuters) - What better business pursuit for the daughter of a plumbing equipment supplier than bathroom design?

 Since 1978, Barbara Sallick and her husband, Robert, have run the luxury bath and kitchen design company Waterworks (www.waterworks.com/), headquartered in Danbury, Connecticut.
 It was one of the first companies to build showrooms for high-design fittings and fixtures for consumers, rather than just plumbers, to browse.